ng-Classic/ng-classic/docs/TRIAGE_AND_LABELS.md

   cases which a change is desired in multiple LTS branches, individual PRs for each LTS branch must be created

-If a PR is missing the `target:*` label, it will be marked as pending by the Angular Classicrobot status checks.
+If a PR is missing the `target:*` label, it will be marked as pending by the Angular Classic robot status checks.

 ## PR Approvals